jdwil/unify/docs/markdown/Unify.md

 above example is not your typical use-case, but it IS a test.
 Let me explain.

 Unify parses your markdown files (or other files, as we'll see) looking for code to execute.
-The above code is tagged as "cli" like so:
+The above code is tagged as "shell" like so:

 ```markdown
     ```shell